 Top 10 things to do this week in Las Vegas

-Alanis Morisette, Ween, a Unicon fan event and a lantern festival highlight things to do in and around the Las Vegas Valley this week.

-Alanis Morisette, Ween, a Unicon fan event and a lantern festival highlight things to do in and around the Las Vegas Valley this week.
+The Tyson Fury-Deontay Wilder fight, a reggae festival and a showing of “Cats” highlight things to do around the Las Vegas Valley this week.

 MUSIC